 All developments should seek to maximize access to natural daylight in public open spaces for the benefit of everyone.
 In general it is expected that public open spaces should receive a minimum of six hours on at least 50% of the area at the equinox.
 It is expected that all developments should demonstrate how they will protect:

-• the future sustainability of existing horticultural planting schemes based on an ecological assessment of biodiversity and climate value, in accordance with the Natural Capital Accounting methodology agreed in the Mayor’s London Plan.
+• daylight for more than two hours on all parts of a children’s playgrounds and other outside sporting facilities such as fitness areas, football pitches etc, to maintain the amenity value; and • the future sustainability of existing horticultural planting schemes based on an ecological assessment of biodiversity and climate value, in accordance with the Natural Capital Accounting methodology agreed in the Mayor’s London Plan.

 There will also be a presumption against supporting a proposal which: • reduces existing daylight access below the six-hour limit; or • further reduces access to daylight in a space which already fails this standard.

 George Hudson, Green London Curator at the Garden Museum, said: “We are grateful to have the support of London Parks & Gardens in our campaign to protect London’s green spaces from being cast into shadow by new tall buildings.
 Recently, our campaign has attracted the attention of assembly members at City Hall, and we are in conversation with them.
 The importance of sunlight is often understated, if not forgotten about completely.”

 The LPG will update members on the progress of the campaign, and will continue to support this policy initiative.

 2 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment data/file/391683/44872 HC 796 Law Commission_356_WEB pdf

 LPG volunteer Candy Blackham, whose book Green Lewisham was published in July 2022, gives a taste of the history and significance both personal and societal – of the green spaces on her doorstep.